 🚌 Our Expertise: CheckMyBus

-We at Stormotion happened to work with an in-advance booking service CheckMyBus, and we develop a mobile app for them that perfectly matches their business needs.
+We at Stormotion happened to work with an in-advance booking service CheckMyBus, and we developed a mobile app for them that perfectly matches their business needs.

-CheckMyBus is a service that helps users compare prices for bus tickets from different providers.
+CheckMyBus is a service that helps users compare bus ticket prices from different providers.

-When their team reached out to us, they had quite a buggy application with a 2-star rating.
-For us, it meant that the new app needed to be more user-friendly but provide an experience similar to what the old one did.
+When their team reached out to us, they already had an app, but it was quite buggy and it only had a 2-star rating.
+For us that meant that the new app needed to be more user-friendly but provide an experience similar to what the old one did.

-Besides, the online bus booking market isn’t new to the world, which meant that the app had to follow the existing patterns that users are used to yet bring uniqueness to the industry.
+Besides, the online bus booking market isn’t new to the world which means that the app had to follow the existing patterns that users are used to, yet bring uniqueness to the industry.

-The final product is a cross-platform app that’s consistent with the CheckMyBus website.
+The final product turned out to be a cross-platform app that’s consistent with the CheckMyBus website.
 Eventually, the overall rating reached 4.6 stars.